DanielTYH13/1a-Obsidian/MATH117/L7/Form when solving Inequalities.md

 *Key Concepts:*
 ___

-- Begin by seperating the LHS and RHS to seperate spaces - this is because you don't necessarily know that the equality is valid.
+- Begin by seperating the ==LHS and RHS to seperate areas== - this is because you ==don't necessarily know that the equality is valid.==
 - Solve - primarily with one side, usually - both sides such that they are identical
 - Write QED.